Entanglement dynamics in $\kappa$-deformed spacetime: Entanglement dynamics of two atoms without the environment-induced interatomic interaction

 \subsection{Entanglement dynamics of two circularly accelerated atoms}

-In the following, we will explore the entanglement dynamics of two circularly accelerated atoms (with a LDP) in $\kappa$-deformed spacetime and Minkowski spacetime.
-We are interested in whether the uniform circular motion of the atoms is more readily able to tell us the difference of $\kappa$-deformed spacetime from the Minkowski spacetime.
+In this section, we will explore the entanglement dynamics of two circularly accelerated atoms (with an LDP) in $\kappa$-deformed and Minkowski spacetimes.
+We are interested in whether the uniform circular motion of the atoms is more readily able to tell us the difference between the $\kappa$-deformed and Minkowski spacetimes.
+We assume that these two atoms rotate synchronically with a separation $L$ perpendicular to the rotating plane, whose trajectories are described as follows: